 In high school, Michael had the pleasure of playing Scrooge, as well as Jesus in Godspell and Danny Zuko in Grease (talk about range!).

-Later, Michael attended Fairleigh Dickinson University where he studied Acting and Communication.
-He graduated Magna Cum Laude and received his B.A. in Theatre Arts and Communication.
-At FDU, Michael balanced two majors and leading roles in mainstage productions.
+Later, Michael attended Fairleigh Dickinson University where he graduated Magna Cum Laude and received his B.A. in Theatre Arts (Acting) and Communication.

-When Michael isn’t acting, directing, writing, or teaching, he is probably enjoying a hearty craft beer and watching reruns of It’s Always Sunny in Philadelphia in the company of his girlfriend, Larissa, and his cat, Arya Stark.
+When Michael isn’t acting, directing, writing, or teaching, he is probably enjoying a hearty craft beer and watching reruns of It’s Always Sunny in Philadelphia with his cat, Arya Stark.